brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 :Date: tbd

 Changes:
+    * [Feature] Allow a second parameter as a headline for the debug output.
     * [Change] Dropped support for PHP 7.4, 8.0 and 8.1.
     * [Change] Removed deprecations.
     * [Change] Removed the following configuration settings: